When’s the last time you thought to yourself: “I wonder if I’ve had enough fiber today?”

 We’ll venture to guess it’s been a while… or you never have.
 And there’s no shame in that.
 But it is important to note that dietary fiber is much more than just a crazy term or fad that can be ignored.
 Eating a fiber-rich diet is extremely important and absolutely imperative to keep bodily functions running smoothly.

 Yet to most of us, fiber still remains a mystery.
 Here’s exactly what it is, how it works and why you need it.

 What is fiber?

-“Many of the health problems we face start from a poor or sluggish digestion caused from built-up waste material in our colon,” says Siv Sjholm, nutrition expert and founder of Success is Vitality.
-"Fiber helps us digest and pass the foods we eat.
+“Many of the health problems we face start from a poor or sluggish digestion caused from built-up waste material in our colon,” says nutrition expert Siv Sjöholm.
+“Fiber helps us digest and pass the foods we eat.
 By increasing our fiber intake, we decrease the risks of common diseases such as cardiovascular disease, cancer, diabetes and obesity.”

 There are two types of dietary fiber, and you need both.

 Insoluble fiber adds the bulk needed to clean out the colon and regulate bowel movements.
 This fiber, or roughage, acts like a sponge.
 As it absorbs water, it swells inside your intestine and produces a feeling of fullness.
 The insoluble fiber moves through the digestive system to remove waste, toxins and materials your body doesn’t need.